WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Overview of the experimental setup

-The interferometric detection principle has been introduced by \cite{tam_production_2012} for a Michelson-type interferometer.
-The axion-photon oscillation leads to a relative amplitude loss and phase shift of the sensing arm embedded in the magnetic field with respect to the reference arm of the interferometer.
-It is noted, that for resonant conversion the axion-induced phase shift is zero \cite{raffelt_mixing_1988}.
 In the setup shown in Fig.~\ref{fig:general_setup}, the sensing arm is made of a HC-PCF and is placed in a strong magnetic field of $\SI{9}{\tesla}$ where the photon-axion conversion takes place in resonant conditions.
-The reference arm of the Mach Zehnder interferometer is realized in free space.
-The HC-PCF can be optionally pressurized in order to change the mass range for resonant conversion as demonstrated in the previous Section.
+The HC-PCF can be optionally pressurized to change the mass range for resonant conversion as demonstrated in Fig.~\ref{fig:effective_mode_index}.
 The control of the conditions of the medium inside of the HC-PCF is one of the major advantages of this type of waveguide and has been demonstrated in several experimental setups \cite{cao_fiber_2014, triches_portable_2015}.

+The reference arm of the Mach Zehnder interferometer is realized in free space with an electro-optical modulator (EOM-PM).
+The working point of the interferometer is then locked using a PID-driven EOM-PM which compensates for any possible phase changes between the two arms up to frequencies of a few \si{\MHz}.
+At the end of both arms, a PBS is implemented in free space.
+This way, we achieve the necessary control to match and balance the interferometer arms.
+For proper control over the full $2\pi$ polarization and manipulation of the beam an adjustable HWP and QWP are placed before and after the PBS, respectively, as shown in Fig.~\ref{fig:general_setup}.

-The side-bands are then detected using a photodetector (PD1) operating in the dark fringe.
-The signal is further demodulated following a lock-in amplifier scheme as shown in Fig.~\ref{fig:general_setup} with a mixer and a low-pass filter (LPF).
+The side-bands are then detected using PD1 operating in the dark fringe.
+The signal is further demodulated following a lock-in amplifier scheme as shown in Fig.~\ref{fig:general_setup} with a mixer and a LPF.
 The set point is carefully chosen by observing the resulting fringe pattern from performing a sweep of the offset voltage in amplitude.
 In addition, the slope of a particular fringe provides the sensitivity of the interferometer to changes in the optical path length.
-The working point of the interferometer is locked via a PID-driven Electro-optical modulator (EOM-PM) which compensates for any possible phase changes between the two arms up to frequencies of a few \si{\MHz}.
-The interferometer is then stabilized by computing the error signal as the difference between the measured amplitude and the set point and sending it back to the EOM-PM.
-Finally, an EOM-AM is used to compensate for the variations in amplitude caused by the optical switch via a PID loop based on the signal from the bright port of the MZI where PD2 is placed (see Fig.~\ref{fig:general_setup}).
+As previously mentioned the interferometer is then stabilized by computing the error signal as the difference between the measured amplitude and the set point and sending it back to the EOM-PM.
+In addition, the signal from the bright port of the MZI where PD2 is placed is sent back to the EOM-AM via a PID loop (see Fig.~\ref{fig:general_setup}).